lalithl1993/AWS-CSA-2019-study-notes/Course/VPC/README.md

 * You can peer one VPC to another VPC using private IP subnets.
 * You can peer VPC's with others AWS accounts as well as with other VPC's in the same account.

+*- For option A, VPC peering connection route contains Target as pcx-xxxxxx.
+*- For option B, the route table should contain an entry with 'vgw-xxxxx' for a VPN connection.
+*- For option C, Direct Connect connection route too contains Target as vgw-xxxxxx.

 ### How to VPC Peering